DovAzencot/fireblocks/README.md

 4. **react-window**
    - Efficiently handles rendering of large lists and tables
    - Improves performance by only rendering visible items
+   - Smaller bundle size and simpler API compared to `react-virtualized` (developed by the same person)

 5. **randomuser.me**
    - Provides a simple API for generating random user data